Jmarks199/ib_docker/README.md

  1. cd into the context directory (where the Dockerfile lives)
  2. Run `docker-compose build` in the console
  3. Run `docker-compose up` to start the container with *TRADING_MODE* set to paper.
-     * To run the container with trading mode set to live run `docker-compose -f docker-compose-live.yml up` instead
+     * To run the container with trading mode set to live run `docker-compose -f docker-compose-live.yml -f prod.yml up` instead
  4. Connect to the IB Gateway from your local machine with `ipaddress="127.0.0.1", portid=4003`
      * Traditionally you can connect to IB Gateway locally by specifying `ipaddress=""`, however, this would not work for me.